shendric/pysiral/docs/glossary.rst

         |         |                                               |
         |         | Output of the :term:`Level-2 Pre-Processor`   |
         +---------+-----------------------------------------------+

+    Product Line
+        An identifier of products and part of the data id of processing levels 2 or higher.
+        The string is usually a short name of the project or institute funding or implementing the data production (Examples: ``cci`` for sea ice thickness climate data records of the ESA Climate Change Initiative).

     Sensor
         The name of the radar altimeter sensor.
 In pysiral, each sensor is referenced by a unique